 There are unspoiled UNESCO listed cities aplenty oozing with local culture and the best white sand beaches you’ll find in the Caribbean.
 You’ll discover an adventure on every corner with uninhabited wilderness crawling with crocodiles and local wildlife, and the most unforgettable offshore diving you’ll ever encounter.

 Sounds like the ideal cruise location right?
-Well good news!
-For the first time in more than 50 years American Cuban’s are now permitted to enter Cuba via sea.
+Well, good news!
+American Cubans are now permitted to enter Cuba via sea.
 In the past many lines avoided itineraries to Cuba due to the difficulties with laws, but since the ban has been lifted many cruise lines are now pinning Cuba as a to go destination.
-Which is just in time as it is quickly being considered one of the most thrilling places to visit in the Caribbean.
+This is just in time as it is quickly being considered one of the most thrilling places to visit in the Caribbean.